pulumi/registry/themes/default/content/registry/packages/kubernetes/installation-configuration.md

 fail to authenticate against the cluster.
 Set one of these locations to a valid kubeconfig file, if you have not done so already.

-You can run `kubectl get pods' or a similar command to verify that the cluster is up and configured correctly.
+You can run `kubectl get pods` or a similar command to verify that the cluster is up and configured correctly.

 Once the cluster is accessible, setup is complete and you can follow our [getting started guide]({{< relref "/docs/get-started/kubernetes">}}) or explore some of our [code examples](https://github.com/pulumi/examples#kubernetes).